RACV Logo

 • Meals: Meals: 6 breakfasts, 1 lunch.

-• Transport: Private vehicle, Shared boat.
+• Transport: Private vehicle, Shared boat, Chicken bus.

 • Accommodation: Hotel (6 nights).